 The SUBSET statement specifies the selection criteria and ordering statement to be used by SYSTEM 2000 when creating a view descriptor.
 These statements are optional, but omitting them causes the view to retrieve all the data in the database.
-For more details about the default where-clause, see the discussion about WHERE clauses in Appendix 2, "Advanced Topics for Users," on page 119.
-For example, subset;
+For more details about the default where-clause, see the discussion about WHERE clauses in Appendix 2, "Advanced Topics for Users," on page 121.
+For example, subset "where amount<1010";

 Multiple selection criteria can be included in one SUBSET statement.
 The quoted strings are concatenated and passed to SYSTEM 2000 for processing.
-For example,
+For example, subset;